STealthy-and-haSTy/SublimeScraps/build_enhancements/README.md

    python) and having the first line in the file have text which tells the build which version to use.

- * [relative_python_exec.py](relative_python_exec.py) is a Pythion centric build system that allows you to execute a Python file based on it's module name instead of on it's file name.
+ * [relative_python_exec.py](relative_python_exec.py) is a Python centric build system that allows you to execute a Python file based on it's module name instead of it's file name.

- * [redirect_exec.py](redirect_exec.py) is an example of a custom build target that generates a temporary file based on other information (in this case the contents of the current file) and then executing it.
-It also demonstrates detecting with a build has finished.
+ * [redirect_exec.py](redirect_exec.py) is an example of a custom build target that generates a temporary file based on other information (in this case the contents of the current file) and then executes it.
+It also demonstrates detecting when a build has finished.

  * [shebanger.py](shebanger.py) is similar to **python_build.py** in that it
    determines what to use to perform the build from the first line of the